-David Connolly and Taylor Long are back with accompanist Anthony Bastianon to present BOTH 3.0, the third annual musical theatre cabaret fundraiser in support of the War Amps of Canada's Child Amputee Program.
-This year, with very special guests and fellow CHAMP amputee performers, Ben Faulknor and Jennifer Pos.
+David Connolly and Taylor Long are back to present BOTH 3.0, the third annual fundraising concert in support of the War Amps of Canada's Child Amputee Program.
+They are joined by Anthony Bastianon at the piano and very special guests and fellow CHAMP amputee performers, Ben Faulknor and Jennifer Pos.

 DAVID CONNOLLY is a Nova Scotia native and longtime CHAMP Ambassador who made his Broadway debut in the revival of Shenandoah and went on to perform in theatres across Canada including The Stratford Festival.
 Now a director and choreographer for stage and screen, his musical credits include helming Drayton Entertainment's Canadian regional premieres of Priscilla, Queen of the Desert, Disney's Newsies and Mamma Mia! and collaborating with artists including Katy Perry, kd lang, Elton John and Sarah Brightman.